daria-hryshchenko/React-Feedback/README.md

 ⚡ Clear Code

-⚡ Search Field/Deleting and Adding Contacts
+⚡ Adding and Deleting Reviews / Calculation of Statistics

 ⚡ Used NanoID, PropTypes